 In late July of 2014, I created this blog for the simple purpose of disciplining myself to produce at least one poem a week that I consider finished.
 I have found the WordPress blogging world to be a great place to post writing and also to explore and find like-minded people.
-So many writers and artists create and publish their work here–it’s hard to keep up with the updated listings each day.
-After two and a half years of blogging, I have a small following and a few people who take time to offer a comment or thought.
+After three and a half years of blogging, I have a small following and a few people who often take the time to offer a comment or thought.
 It’s always good to hear what people respond to in my poetry.
 My goal is to share some of my work with people who like to read poetry.
 If a poem of mine reaches out to one person who likes it, I’m happy.

 So, who am I?
 I am an American who is a northerner by birth and upbringing, but I’ve lived in Chapel Hill, North Carolina for 40 years and love life here where I live.
-My husband and I have one son who is grown up but who lives not too far away.
-We have a lovely yellow Labrador retriever who keeps us company and amused.
+My husband and I have one adult son who lives not too far away.
+We have a lovely yellow Labrador retriever that keeps us company and amused.
 My husband and I have been fortunate enough to travel a good deal both in the USA and abroad, and we have lived in London four times.

 I’m a retired reading teacher who taught for 34 years in both the private and public sectors of education in the USA.
 Literacy issues are important to me, and I like staying current on what is happening with world wide literacy efforts.
 I pray that one day literacy will be something everyone experiences, along with world peace.

 I have published my work in both print and online journals.
 My chapbook, Erasing the Doubt, was published by Finishing Line Press in April, 2015.
 It is available through FLP.
 I’ve also co-authored a book, A Giving Garden (©2009) along with friend and photographer, Debbie Suggs.

 I hope you enjoy what you read here.
 Please stop in when you can.